Meet Ledger Nano™ Gen5, the most playful signer yet

 The implementation includes careful safety measures, such as chain-specific delegations to prevent cross-chain exploits, authorizations that automatically invalidate after use, and built-in revocability so that the EOA owner always remains in control.

-This change raises the maximum effective balance for validators from 32 ETH to 2,048 ETH.
+EIP-7251 raised the maximum effective balance for validators from 32 ETH to 2,048 ETH.

 With this enhancement, validators can now earn rewards on their entire stake up to 2,048 ETH, enabling true reward compounding without requiring multiple validator setups.
 This is particularly valuable for institutional and large-scale stakers who previously had to manage large stakes in fixed 32 ETH increments (imagine having to manage 64 separate accounts to stake 2,048 ETH!).

-This EIP gives them the ability to merge multiple 32 ETH validators, simplifying their staking process and reducing their hardware requirements.
+This EIP gives them the ability to merge multiple validators, simplifying their staking process and reducing their hardware requirements.
 The network as a whole benefits from reduced load, as fewer validators mean fewer signatures to process and verify.

 To balance the increased stake size, the proposal carefully adjusts slashing penalties to maintain appropriate risk levels.
 For validators using the new maximum effective balance, the initial slashing penalty changes from 1/32 to 1/4,096 of the effective balance.